Battus philenor

 Pipevine Swallowtail - Battus philenor

-A female Pipevine Swallowtail at Boyce Thompson Arboretum in Arizona.
-These sometimes stray into Southern California as far as the coast.
-All these photos were taken Sept.
-25, 2007.
+A female pipevine swallowtail at Boyce Thompson Arboretum in Arizona.
+These sometimes stray into southern California as far as the coast.
+Unless noted below, all these photos are from the arboretum on September 25th, 2007.

 Pipevine Swallowtail - Battus philenor